baldurbjarnason/this-is-not-a-book/What_do_books_do/Hybridity.md

 has to be something - if it isn’t, if you’re merging two storytelling forms with no real idea as to why, then there’s no more honey, there’s only money being spent.
-The novel is perfectly fine where it is, thankyou.
+The novel is perfectly fine where it is, thank you.
 If you’re determined to port it into a new platform, then that platform has to alter something, offer some way to tell the story that isn’t possible in a conventional form.
 Otherwise the ghost of the book will manifest, clanking its chains in horror.